eglerean/forking-workflow-exercise/pasta/carbonara.md

 ## Instructions

-- cook spagetti according to the package (e.g. 9 mins)
+- cook spaghetti according to the package (e.g. 9 mins), use 1L of water for 100g of pasta
 - cook guanciale
 - separate yolk and egg whites, put some pecorino cheese, and black pepper, beat them
-- combine cooked guanciale with spagetti and the yolk mixture
+- combine cooked guanciale with spaghetti and the yolk mixture
 - add even more black pepper according to preference
 - enjoy